patience-kamanthe/academia/README.md

 # School System 2

-School System 2 is a web-based application that aims to streamline various administrative tasks in a school setting.
-It provides features such as student management, course management, attendance tracking, and grade management, all accessible through an intuitive user interface.
+School System 2 is a web-based application that aims to bridge the gap between parents and teachers.
+It provides features such as student management,attendance tracking, and grade management, all accessible through an intuitive user interface.

 ## Features

 - **Student Management**: Add, edit, and delete student records.
 View student details including personal information, contact details, and enrollment status.
 - **Course Management**: Create and manage courses offered by the school.
 Assign instructors and track enrollment.
-- **Attendance Tracking**: Keep track of student attendance for each course session.
-Generate attendance reports.
-- **Grade Management**: Record and calculate student grades.
+- **report Management**: Record and calculate student grades.
 Generate grade reports and transcripts.
-- **User Roles**: Different user roles are available, including administrators, teachers, and students, each with specific permissions and access levels.
+- **User Roles**: Different user roles are available, including administrators, teachers, and parents, each with specific permissions and access levels.
 - **Authentication and Security**: User authentication and authorization mechanisms are implemented to ensure secure access to the system.

 ## Installation